Learning-based Observer for Coupled Disturbance: Introduction

-\section{Related Work}
+\subsection{Related Work}

-In this section, we review key areas related to this work.
-We begin by discussing recent research in the well-studied area of disturbance observers.
 As our proposed method falls into the realm of the scheme combining control and data-driven learning, the related advanced research is also reviewed.
-The connections between existing approaches and our contribution are emphasized.

-\subsection{Analytical Disturbance Estimation}
+\subsubsection{Analytical disturbance estimation}

-The basic idea of the disturbance estimation approach is to design an ad-hoc observer to estimate the disturbance by utilizing its influence on the system \cite{DOBC_survey}.
+The basic idea of the disturbance estimation approach is to design an ad-hoc observer to estimate the disturbance by utilizing its influence on the system.
 The estimation method is a two-degree-of-freedom control framework \cite{guo2005disturbance, disturbance_prediction}, which can achieve tracking and anti-disturbance performances simultaneously.
-For most disturbance observers, like {Frequency Domain Disturbance Observer} (FDDO) \cite{Frequency_DO}, ESO \cite{ESO}, {Unknown Input Observer} (UIO) \cite{UIO}, {Generalized Proportional Integral Observer} (GPIO) \cite{GPIO}, and Time Domain Nonlinear Disturbance Observer (TDNDO) \cite{NDO_constant}, zero-error estimation can be usually achieved in the event of constant disturbances.
+For most disturbance observers, like {frequency domain disturbance observer} \cite{Frequency_DO}, ESO \cite{ESO}, unknown input observer (UIO) \cite{UIO}, generalized proportional integral observer (GPIO) \cite{GPIO}, and NDO \cite{NDO_bounded_variation}, zero-error estimation can be usually achieved in the event of constant disturbances.
 For more complicated time-varying disturbances, accurate estimation usually requires \textit{a priori} knowledge of disturbance features.
-For example, UIO \cite{UIO} and TDNDO \cite{NDO_harmonic} can accurately estimate the harmonic disturbance if its frequency is known.
-GPIO \cite{GPIO} and higher-order TDNDO \cite{high_order_NDO} can achieve an asymptotic estimation of the disturbance represented by a high-order polynomial of time series.
-More recently, for multi-disturbance with limited \textit{a priori} information, the simultaneous attenuation and compensation approach appears to be a nascent solution \cite{guo2005disturbance}.
+For example, UIO \cite{UIO} and NDO \cite{NDO_harmonic} can accurately estimate the harmonic disturbance if its frequency is known.
+GPIO \cite{GPIO} and higher-order NDO \cite{high_order_NDO} can achieve an asymptotic estimation of the disturbance represented by a high-order polynomial of time series.
+More recently, for multi-disturbance with limited priori information, the simultaneous attenuation and compensation approach appears to be a nascent solution \cite{guo2005disturbance}.

-Most disturbance observers are limited to external disturbances and show unsatisfactory performance for inner model uncertainty.
-Some researchers attempt to estimate a coupled disturbance with a bounded derivative assumption, such as ESO \cite{ESO} and NDO \cite{NDO_bounded_variation}.
-This bounded derivative assumption has limitations from a theoretical perspective because it demands that the system state is bounded in advance \cite{10100656}.
-Moreover, a large derivative bound can result in a large estimation error.